What is Crewel Embroidery?

 What is the difference between crewel and embroidery?

-There are a few types of needles, yarns, and fabrics that fair better for crewel work as compared to some that can be used for modern surface embroidery, but for the most part both styles are very similar to one another in technique.
+There are a few types of needles, yarns, and fabrics that fair better for crewel work compared to some that can be used for modern surface embroidery, but for the most part both styles are very similar to one another in technique.

 Crewel Embroidery Tools